Insurance is a trust business. When someone recommends their agent to a friend, they’re putting their name behind it. That’s worth more than any ad.

 Free Tools + Services:

 There are a couple of things to consider before you start a referral program.
-Think of your program as a machine with many different moving parts that need to work together in order to run efficiently.
+Think of your program as a machine with many different moving parts that need to work together to run efficiently.

 Nothing sells quite like customer service, especially in insurance.

+Most insurance products in the same space (automobile, homeowners) are relatively similar, making the customer experience the biggest differentiating factor.
 You’ll need to provide a stellar experience to convince a customer to buy and stay with your business.
-And having a strong base of customers is essential to referral program success.
-For insurance agents, customer experience is probably the most important reason why customers will want to recommend you.
+And having a strong base of satisfied customers is essential to referral program success.

 Knowing your existing customers goes a long way in getting more new referrals.
 Answer the following questions about your clients: